Contact Susyn Dees, Radiography Program Director

 The Associate of Science in Radiography degree program prepares you for success in the American Registry of Radiologic Technologists (ARRT) exam, the national certification exam.
 The average pass rate over the last five years for our graduates is 96%—all with grades scoring higher than the national average.

 You will gain a tremendous advantage by completing a job-shadowing experience in a clinical setting by May 1, prior to your August enrollment.
 During each semester, you will spend time each week in the clinical setting, and also take part in a 14 week summer clinical practicum which includes a stipend.
 Check out the clinics where you'll learn on site.

 Champlain's Radiography program is fully accredited by the Joint Review Committee on Education in Radiologic Technology (www.jrcert.org), and through the clinical practicums offered, students work in medical settings with the latest technologies.

 You'll spend equal amounts of time in both the classroom and the clinic.
 By graduation, you will have logged 1,600 clinical hours and created a solid network of professional relationships, having learned the skills necessary to succeed from professors with experience from time spent in the industry.
 Meet our faculty.

-Our Radiography graduates' career success is outstanding: 100% of 2015 Radiography graduates were employed within a year after graduating, and 85% of them were in positions relevant to their career goals.
+Our Radiography graduates' career success is outstanding: 100% of 2015 Radiography graduates are employed within a year after graduating, and 85% of them are in positions relevant to their career goals.
 See how our students succeed.